RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

 The files are installed in the `redislabs` directory in the path that you specify.

 {{% note %}}
+- Custom installation directories are supported on RedHat Enterprise Linux versions 6 and 7.
 - If a `redislabs` directory already exists in the path that you specify, the installation fails.
 - All nodes in a cluster must be installed with the same file locations.
 {{% /note %}}